hgcl/clara-le/pages/posts/10-on-obsessions.md

 ### [Dsxyliea](https://geon.github.io/programming/2016/03/03/dsxyliea)

 This website simulates the reading experience of a person with dyslexia.
 The letters <q>seem to jump around</q>.
-I think that it looks a bit too extreme—first and last letters of a long word swapping, but it is an important reminder of how different our experiences of the world can be.
+I think that it looks a bit too extreme — first and last letters of a long word swapping, but it is an important reminder of how different our experiences of the world can be.

 ## Overheard